Latin by the Dowling Method

 1) Write out the tables.
 To really memorize grammar, you have to write out the tables repeatedly.
 (Grammarians call these "paradigms," pronounced like "pair - ah - dimes."
 That's because each form in the table shows you how hundreds or thousands of similar nouns or verbs or adjectives work in Latin.)

-Then do the regular verbs in the indicative active.
-Then do them in the indicative passive.
-Then do the subjunctives.
-How long it takes to memorize each of these tables and write them out 200 times will depend on how much daily time you have to put into the project.
+Then I did the regular verbs in the indicative active.
+Then in the indicative passive.
+Then the subjunctives.
+I wrote each set of these out 200 times.
+The whole process took about six months.

-2) Say the paradigms to yourself.
+2) Finally, an important trick.
+I used it when I was inventing this method, and it did wonders to strengthen the memorization process.
+Say the paradigms to yourself.
 When you're going through the "memorization stage," use the dead time that occurs during the day to say the paradigms to yourself.

 If you're waiting for a bus or standing in line in a store or waiting to see the doctor, repeat a noun declension or a verb conjugation.
 The amount of "dead time" that occurs during a normal day is amazing, and if you use it efficiently you will speed up the memorization process by a tremendous amount.